 The earliest evidence of honey was found around 10,000 years ago.
 Let’s have a look at how honey has been present in history as the royal supplement.

 - A cave painting of Valencia, dated around 8000 years back, has shown a honey seeker chasing a bee in a bee colony.
 Although the actual pieces of evidence of the honey cultivation colonies date back to 2400 BC.

 - The Archaeologists in Egypt have found pots of honey in the tombs of the pharaohs along with their bodies.
 The honey that was preserved was fit to eat, even after years of being made.
-People used it to bath and to fix severe wounds.
+Subsequently, people used it to bathe and to fix severe wounds.

 - The Romans applied honey to heal their wounds after the battles.
 According to legends, Hannibal has given honey and vinegar to his army after they have crossed the Alps on the back of elephants.